ONSITE CAMPING AT SQUAMISH CONSTELLATION FESTIVAL

 We have zero tolerance for any form of harassment or assault.
 Anyone reported to be causing a disturbance will be questioned by security/police and appropriate measures will be taken.

-Yes.
-If you require medical assistance please locate the nearest medical tent or alert a staff member.
-They will assist you in getting to the nearest medical tent.
 And remember: if you see something, say something.
-Flag down any staff member, security, police, or public safety official if you notice something that doesn’t seem right.
+Flag down any staff member, security, police, or Public Safety official if you notice something that doesn’t seem quite right.

-- Weapons, pepper spray, or anything that may be considered to be an offensive weapon
+- Weapons or anything that may be considered to be an offensive weapon.

 - Professional recording equipment (both video and audio) is not permitted in the festival grounds or campsites.

 Leave these at home.
-Searches will be conducted upon check-in and forbidden items will be confiscated.
+Searches will be conducted upon check-in.